GCPs and MTPs are used to improve the absolute and relative accuracy of photogrammetric projects while Checkpoints are used for quality assessment:

 - Click Apply.

-After the Tie Points are imported, they are displayed in the Tie points table and the 3D view.
+After the Tie Points are imported, they are displayed in the Tie points table, the 2D and 3D view.

 It is possible to import marks from PIX4Dmatic and PIX4Dmapper projects.
 This way it is not needed to mark them in the images again.